DavidBuchanan314/TDS684A/README.md

 ## Memory Map

+The memory bus, from the perspective of the MC68020 CPU

 ```
 0x0000_0000 - 0x0004_0000: BootRom "160-9335-00".
 The ROM itself is 256KiB but only <32K is actually used.
 Unsure how much is physically mapped.
 0x0020_0000 - 0x0024_0000: SRAM (M5M51008AFP-10LL (100ns) x2, totaling 256KiB)